 David Chipperfield is a member of the Royal Institute of British Architects and an honorary fellow of both the American Institute of Architects and the Bund Deutscher Architekten.
 Among the accolades he has received are the Order of Merit of the Federal Republic of Germany, awarded in 2009, and a knighthood for services to architecture in the UK and Germany, awarded in 2010.
-In 2011 he received the RIBA Royal Gold Medal for Architecture, and in 2013, the Praemium Imperiale from the Japan Art Association, both given in recognition of a lifetime’s work.
-He was appointed a member of the Order of the Companions of Honour for his services to architecture in 2021, and was selected as the 2023 Laureate for the Pritzker Architecture Prize.
+He has received the RIBA Royal Gold Medal for Architecture (2011) and the Praemium Imperiale from the Japan Art Association (2013), both given in recognition of a lifetime’s work.
+David Chipperfield was appointed a member of the Order of the UK's Companions of Honour in 2021, Commander of Spain's Orden de Isabel la Católica and member of Germany's Orden Pour le Mérite für Wissenschaften und Künste in 2022 for his services to architecture internationally.
+In 2023 he was selected Laureate for the Pritzker Architecture Prize.

 In addition to design work, David Chipperfield has taught and lectured at schools of architecture worldwide.
 In 2012 he curated the 13th International Architecture Exhibition of the Venice Biennale under the title 'Common Ground.
 He served as the mentor for architecture from 2016–17 for the Rolex Mentor and Protégé Arts Initiative.
 In 2017 he founded Fundación RIA, a private, non-profit entity that works towards meaningful economic, environmental and cultural development in Galicia, Spain.